 What are the hours?

-The Plugfest starts at 4pm on Friday afternoon and runs through Monday at Noon.
+The Plugfest starts at 9am on Friday morning and runs through Monday at 11pm.
 Specific hours are posted http://www.esta.org/ESTA/meetings.php.
 There are often people in the suite each night later than the scheduled hours.

 Who will be there?